Interior Architecture

 Professional Licensure Disclosure

-Because career preparation is integrated into all areas of the MTSU Interior Design student experience, your journey towards professional life begins the moment you step on campus.
-MTSU interior design and architecture faculty are practitioners and educators dedicated to providing graduates with the skills and experiences needed to flourish in a profession that is vital to the health, safety, and happiness of people around the world.
+Because career preparation integrates into all areas of the MTSU Interior Architecture student experience, your journey toward professional life begins the moment you step on campus.
+MTSU Interior Architecture faculty are practitioners and educators dedicated to providing graduates with the skills and experiences needed to flourish in a profession that is vital to the health, safety, and happiness of people around the world.
 Interior architects are responsible for making sure that everything that influences the function and perception of a space is effective.
 From hospitals and offices to housing and retail, interior architects ensure that interior spaces meet the needs of both the building’s owner and its users.
 The program has an extensive network of local and global firms which support professional experiences through industry-engaged studios, internships, and a variety of industry and program sponsored programming that connects students to professionals.

-The mission of the interior design program at Middle Tennessee State University is to provide an experiential educational program that prepares graduates for entry-level positions in the field in addition to life long and academic learning.
+The mission of the Interior Architecture program at Middle Tennessee State University is to provide an experiential educational program that prepares graduates for entry-level positions in the field in addition to life long and academic learning.
 The experiential curriculum prepares student to successfully engage in an evolving profession influenced by globalization, human needs, and technology.

-The interior design program’s educational philosophy supports the mission and goals by providing a student-centered, experiential learning environment.
+The Interior Architecture program’s educational philosophy supports the mission and goals by providing a student-centered, experiential learning environment.
 The focus is on preparing students through project and problem based learning wherein students use independent and critical thinking, content knowledge, and creativity to address human/built environment issues.
 Faculty serve as guides and facilitators in assisting students in reaching their full potential.

 Goals